12 Aug 2021 • BLOG - News

-How to Set Up DKIM in 3 Simple Steps
+DKIM Setup: How to Create, Configure and Set Up DKIM in 3 Easy Steps

-Have no fear—we’re here to help you understand.
+Have no fear – we’re here to help you understand.
 Originally developed at Yahoo!, DomainKeys Identified Mail has become a global standard in email security and is, together with its sister SPF, an absolutely necessary tool for anyone serious about mailing, especially anyone sending blast emails.
-In this post, we’ll show you how to set up DKIM and make your email more secure.
+In this post, we’ll show you how to set up DKIM and make your outgoing email more secure.

 What is DKIM?